admincopybot/vipincome/replit.md

 - June 13, 2025: Added +1 logic to DTE values displayed on Step 3 for all three strategies (aggressive, steady, passive)
 - June 13, 2025: Updated Step 4 to display "CONSERVATIVE" instead of "PASSIVE" for conservative strategy trades
 - June 13, 2025: Changed Step 4 display across ALL versions (free, /pro, /vip) to show unified spread position instead of separate "Buy/Sell" components
+- June 13, 2025: Updated Step 4 to use simple format: "Buy the $58 July 03 Call" and "Sell the $59 July 03 Call" for clearer trade construction display

 # User Preferences